mvolkmann/blog/src/prolog.md

 ### Lists

+A list is commonly used to hold a collection of elements when there can be any number of elements (even zero), their order matters, and all the elements have the same type (ex. all numbers).

 A list can be written as a comma-separated set of terms surrounded by square brackets.
 For example, `[red, green, blue]` is a list of atoms